About

 • Graduate Co-Editor: Andrew Yim, University of Nevada, Las Vegas

-• Managing Editor: Joseph Cheatle, University of Southern Mississippi
+• Managing Editor: Joseph Cheatle, Oxford College of Emory University

 • Founding Editor: Rebecca Hallman Martini, University of Georgia